A guide to STM32F103 microcontrollers - part 1

 You’ll also need to ensure that the jumpers (e.g. the yellow thingies above the RESET button) are set in the correct position.

-• During normal operation (i.e. when running stored code), the jumpers should both be in the 0 position.
+- During normal operation (i.e. when running stored code), the jumpers should both be in the

-• To flash code using this method, the top jumper (closest to B10) should be in the 1 position, with the other left in 0.
+position. - To flash code using this method, the top jumper (closest to

 Do remember to restore the jumper to the correct position after uploading!